alelvz/phage-host-workflow/README.md

 ## 📚 Database Setup

 Before running the main workflow, execute the following commands to download and configure all external reference databases.
+Before running any step of the main workflow, you must execute the following commands to download and configure all external reference databases.
+You must replace /path/to/db with your actual, desired absolute directory path.

+General Note: You should activate the specific Conda environment for each tool before running its respective download command.
+For detailed usage, always refer to the tool's official GitHub repository or documentation.

 #### Prerequisite: Create the Base Directory